luke67893/atlasDB/README.md

 :x: Live view for Word, PDF, MD and Animations

-:x: Simple search function
+:x: Simple search function (by tags and by users)

-	:x: Search for tasks by tags

-	:x: Search for tasks by user

 :x: Tagging for documents (custom tags)